 So there you have it – five delicious ways to use up your leftover bread dough.
 Next time you find yourself with extra dough, try one of these recipes and enjoy!

 What kind of food can you make with bread dough?
 Here are just some of the many examples:

-Cuban bread, a perfect, easy recipe for making authentic Cuban sandwich (or any kind of sandwich recipe for that matter)
+Cuban bread, a simple recipe for making authentic Cuban sandwiches (or any kind of sandwich recipe for that matter)

-Challah, a traditional egg bread for the Jewish Sabbath.
-It is an easy recipe perfect not only for those who celebrate Hanukkah, but for anyone who loves bread!
+Challah is a traditional Jewish Sabbath egg bread.
+It’s a simple recipe that’s perfect not only for Hanukkah, but for anyone who enjoys bread!

-Caramelized onion bread, a soft and fluffy bread that kind of just melts wonderfully in your mouth.
-The caramelized onion definitely brings out the flavour and will make snack time very enjoyable.
+Caramelized onion bread is a soft and fluffy bread that just melts in your mouth.
+The caramelized onion enhances the flavor and makes snack time very enjoyable.